krabhishek/aabha/README.md

 # Aabha

-**Aabha** (Sanskrit: आभा, meaning "aura" or "radiance") - **Enterprise Context Management Framework for Context Engineering at Scale**
+**Aabha** (Sanskrit: आभा, meaning "aura" or "radiance") - **Context Engineering Framework with Ontological Structure**

-Foundation for **systematic context engineering** across the enterprise.
-Define strategy, initiatives, **digital products**, **offline operations**, and organizational processes with TypeScript decorators—creating engineered, AI-comprehensible context.
+Aabha solves **context management at enterprise scale** through a unique approach: a **formal ontology** of strongly-typed TypeScript decorators.
+Instead of free-form documentation that drifts and fragments, Aabha provides **pre-defined ontological components** with rich schemas and compile-time enforced composition rules.

-Aabha enables **context engineering at enterprise scale** - from digital customer journeys to offline business processes - with the rigor and formality of the TypeScript programming language.
-It transforms product strategy, user journeys, stakeholder expectations, manual workflows, and organizational knowledge into declarative, type-safe code that serves as structured, engineered context for AI systems and human teams.
+> **The Core Insight**: Context engineering at scale requires more than documentation—it requires **structure**.
+Aabha provides that structure through an ontological approach where each decorator (`@Strategy`, `@Context`, `@Persona`, `@Stakeholder`, `@Journey`, `@Expectation`, `@Behavior`, `@Witness`) represents a distinct conceptual category with a pre-defined schema.
+TypeScript enforces that you compose context using the correct building blocks—a Strategy cannot be used where a Journey is expected, a Persona cannot substitute for a Stakeholder.

-Just as an aura radiates from a well-crafted enterprise vision, Aabha brings clarity, structure, and machine-readable context to both **online digital products** and **offline operational processes** making it a truly holistic **context engineering framework** for the modern enterprise.
+Aabha transforms scattered enterprise knowledge—strategy documents, user research, process workflows, stakeholder expectations—into **structured, type-safe context** that AI systems comprehend efficiently and human teams navigate confidently.
+The ontological structure ensures context remains consistent, complete, and machine-readable at any scale.

 ---